SECPS/WebTravart/README.md

 # WebTravart

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+This project will be used build a web interface for students and researches to try out the capabilities of Travart.
-It contains all the necessary configuration and some placeholder files to get you started.

 ## Running the application